authgear/authgear-server/docs/specs/webhook.md

 ### identity.email.updated

-When an email login id identity is being updated.
+Occurs when email is updated.
+Email can be updated by user in setting page.

 ```json5
 {